JordanSpencerWu/old-website/_posts/blog/2016/2016-09-04-learning-vuejs.markdown

 #### Components

 Components are custom elements that extend basic HTML to encapsulate reusable code.
-When you create a new component constructor using `Vue.exnted()`, remember to __register__ it with `Vue.component(tag, constructor)`:
+When you create a new component constructor using `Vue.extend()`, remember to __register__ it with `Vue.component(tag, constructor)`:

 > Follow the naming convention for custom tag-names, all-lowercase, must contain a hyphen.